 Dorian Gray are a very hard act to follow, but ‘Halcyon Days’ has so much more to give, from the vaguely familiar, the cult classic and the truly forgotten 60s performers lurking on the edge of popular music scenes.
 From the latter category, Kevin ‘King’ Lear’s 1968 single ‘(You Got) The Power of Love’ very much captures the essence of mod banger/white soul on a punchy tune that tries very hard to impress.
 Another performer with Gravesend links, Kevin obviously perceived himself as someone with “star quality” as on this recording, he attempts to outdo everyone with volume, but it sort of works once his band find their groove.
 Given a little time to adjust, the track is more than reasonable mod/white soul fare.
 A second contribution from Lear is even better; ‘Mr. Pearly’ combines his best Farlowe-esque growl with busy organ swirls, jazz inflected guitars and a honking baritone sax to create some a fine and busy hybrid of soul and freakbeat goodness.

 Mod friendly music isn’t all about beat music and soul, of course, and ‘Halcyon Days’ takes the time to drop in a couple of early ska tracks, showing how the “new” and distinctly Jamaican sound had started to inspire a broad spectrum of British record buyers.
-As previously mentioned, Laurel Aitken gets a look in, but potentially the most interesting of these for collectors is Rupert & The Red Devils’ ‘Honest I Do’, which combines a very white vocal with the sounds of distinctive sounds of Blue Beat.
+As previously mentioned, Laurel Aitken gets a look in (even if one of the recordings comes from his brief period dabbling with rhythm and blues), but potentially the most interesting ska recording from a collector’s perspective is Rupert & The Red Devils’ ‘Honest I Do’, which combines a very white vocal with the sounds of distinctive sounds of Blue Beat.
 Overall, it has its heart in the right place, but doesn’t quite sound authentic enough.
 The vocal is always going to be a giveaway, but musically the band are in great form, and the relatively low budget recording captures the mood of the times effectively enough.
 Rock fans might be keen to note that this band features one Ray Fenwick, later to find fame as part of Ian Gillan’s post-Purple fusion act, the Ian Gillan Band.

 The third disc rounding up the more adventurous stuff shifts away from more traditionalist mod moods, but still offers several potential treats.
 The Tages’ ‘Halcyon Days’ (a single release from ’68) conjures late sixties frivolity like very little else.
 It teases with a dirgy tone and rhythm inspired by ‘I Am The Walrus’ during the intro, but then does a complete turn and unveils something so unbelievably jolly, you’ll love it from first listen.
 By mixing mod rhythms with frivolous horns, a full orchestra and a McCartney-esque rumpty-tumpty rhythm, it’s a real kitchen sink affair.
 The way those horns continually suggest old TV theme tunes from Johnny Hawksworth is especially kitschy, but they’re brilliantly arranged.
 The tune is given plenty of weight thanks to some fine vocals and a complex bassline.
 Derailing everything midway for a multi-tracked Zombies inspired harmony gives the feeling that anything could happen and yet it all works perfectly.